 Within real estate and renovation loans, after renovation value (also known as after repair value) is the value of a home after you’ve completed renovations.

-Your home’s after renovation value is important to consider when you’re thinking about renovating - it determines your borrowing power if you’re applying for a renovation loan.
+Your property’s after renovation value is important to consider when you’re thinking about making changes - it determines your borrowing power if you’re applying for a loan.
 Renovation loans like RenoFi Loans, FHA 203ks, Fannie Mae Homestyles, construction loans, and more are based on the ARV.

-But even outside of that, most people who renovate their homes want to know that they’re going to get a good return on their investment, especially if they’re buying a fixer upper or flipping homes.
+But even outside of that, most people who renovate their homes want to know that they’re going to get a good ROI, especially if they’re buying a fixer upper or if they’re a real estate investor flipping homes.

 We’ll dive in and explain everything you need to know about after renovation value, including how to calculate it, when to use it, and things to keep in mind when using ARV as a homeowner.